tahacan3/Quiz-Show/README.md

-I made this project for working purposes.
+I made this project for learning purposes.
 You can use it as you wish.